kickmaniac/kickmaniac.github.io/av-knave-2e-hack-rules/abilities/index.md

 - **saving throws** versus bodily effects such as poison, death, petrification, doom, polymorph, disease etc.

 > **Example**: a character has climbed up a wall, hiding from some nasties below.
 They are handing on the wall for some turns now and it’s getting tiring - all the equipment weight is dragging him down.
 This warrants a CON check.
 The Referee decides that it’s a normal difficulty of DC 16.
 So a character with CON 4 will need to roll at least 12+.

+> **Design note**: at DC 16 stands in for most of traditional Saves vs. Death/Poison/Doom, Polymorph/Petrification.

 ## Intelligence (INT)